Data and Models in Engineering, Science, and Business

 Large Inverse Problems

 Note that the order of the lectures can vary from that given above.
-A bound copy of all Power Point lecture notes is given to each student, to follow lectures and make notes.
+A bound copy of all Power Point lecture notes is given to each student to follow lectures and make notes.
+Computers are required.
+Any PC platform, including Macs running Virtual PC, will be fine.
+Participants should have administrator privileges on their machines.

 Course schedule and registration times